RajarshiRay25/Seqeclipse-manual/README.md

-# Seqeclipse-presentation
+# Seqeclipse-Manual
-Presentation in powerpoint for seqeclipse server
+Manual Description in PDF format for seqeclipse server